jquery/jquery/CONTRIBUTING.md

 $ grunt watch
 ```

-Alternatively, you can **load tests in AMD** to avoid the need for rebuilding altogether.
+Alternatively, you can **load tests as ECMAScript modules** to avoid the need for rebuilding altogether.

-Click "Load with AMD" after loading the test page.
+Click "Load as modules" after loading the test page.

 ### Repo organization

-The jQuery source is organized with AMD modules and then concatenated and compiled at build time.
+The jQuery source is organized with ECMAScript modules and then compiled into one file at build time.

 jQuery also contains some special modules we call "var modules", which are placed in folders named "var".
 At build time, these small modules are compiled to simple var statements.
 This makes it easy for us to share variables across modules.
 Browse the "src" folder for examples.